irosyadi/gitbook/markdown/2020-07-01-basic-markdown-syntax.md

 The rendered output looks like this:

 *   This is the first list item.
 *   Here's the second list item.

     > A blockquote would look great below the second list item.

 *   And here's the third list item.

-**Code Blocks**
+#### Code Blocks {#code-blocks-1}

-[Code blocks](2020-07-01-basic-markdown-syntax.md#code-blocks) are normally indented four spaces or one tab.
+[Code blocks](#code-blocks) are normally indented four spaces or one tab.
 When they're in a list, indent them eight spaces or two tabs.

 ```text
 1. Open the file.